delabassee/java-lab/lab2-conf-vm.md

 In a shell on your computer, use `ssh` to connect to the instance on OCI: `ssh {username}@{public_ip}`.

-💡 If you are on Windows, check [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) how to use OpenSSH or PuTTY.

-💡 If you have issue (ex. you are unable to alter key permissions), you can try to use [Chrome Secure Shell Extension](https://delabassee.com/ssh-OCI-Chrome/).
+💡 If you are on Windows, check [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) how to use OpenSSH.
+If you have other issue (ex. you are unable to alter key permissions or only have PuTTY, etc.), you can try to use [Chrome Secure Shell Extension](https://delabassee.com/ssh-OCI-Chrome/).

 The default OEL username is **opc**.
 You also need to specify the path of the private key using the `-i` flag.
 The final command should look like :